2023 Advent of Code

 - Create a source directory to hold source files

-mkdir src
+1mkdir src

 - Set the dev dependencies for the project by running

-npm i typescript jest @types/jest ts-jest husky gts --save-dev
+1npm i typescript jest @types/jest ts-jest husky gts --save-dev

 - Initialise typescript project